IBM/presto-iceberg-lab/docs/introduction/README.md

 ## Table Formats

 In the above section, we mentioned that Presto supports multiple file formats and multiple table formats.
 Let's explore the meaning of these terms more closely.
 A file format is just the structure of a file that tells a program how to display its contents, as specified by the file extension.
-For example `.text` is a file format.
+For example `.txt` is a file format.
 In the case of a data lakehouse, there are a few different file formats that can be used to store table data.
 Some popular options are Avro, Parquet, and Orc.

-A table format, on the other hand, is more like a metadata layer between the data file and the means by which it is accessed.
+A table format, on the other hand, is more like a metadata layer between the data files and whatever is trying to access the table that is represented by these files.
 A table format determines how the files that make up a table are organized and brings database-like features and efficiency to a data lake.
 In this way, it is a key part of a data lakehouse.
 Table formats support features that often aren't available on traditional data lakes, such as ACID transactions and row-level operations.
 The three most prevalent open table formats are Apache Iceberg, Apache Hudi, and Delta Lake.
 Take a look at the comparison table below:

 ![table format comparison](../images/comparison-table.png)